-Library management systems (LMS), also known as integrated library systems, are used by libraries to inventory collections and manage user records.
-The LMS stores personal information collected from users for a variety of reasons and maintains records of what items users borrow, the holds they place, and fines or fees they may incur.
-In addition, the LMS may share data with or provides services to other systems employed by the library, for example to provide authentication for online resources.
+Library management systems (LMS) are also known as integrated library systems (ILS).
+Libraries use them to inventory collections and manage user records.
+The LMS stores personal data collected from users.
+It also maintains records of what items users borrow, the holds they place, and bills they may incur.
+In addition, the LMS may share data with third parties.
+One reason would be to provide authentication for online resources.

 Clear Privacy Policies